cloudpdf-io/cloudpdf-ruby/README.md

 Before you can upload a PDF to CloudPDF you must create a new document.

-The server will return a pre-signed upload URL where you can upload your PDF file.
+The server will return a pre-signed Amazon upload URL where you can [upload your PDF file](#upload-file) using a PUT request.

 After uploading the file you must [notify our server](#upload-file-completed) that the upload is finished and we will process the PDF by our PDF engine.